The Belgian Foreign Trade Agency makes an effort to provide support to the three Regions and the federal government in promoting foreign trade.

 In accordance with Article 3 of the Cooperation Agreement (only available in French and Dutch) dated 24 May 2002 between the Federal Government and the Regions, the Agency is responsible for:

-- deciding on and organising trade missions on the request of by one or several of the Regions or at the request of the Federal Government,
+- deciding on and organising joint economic missions linked to an initiative by one or several of the Regions or at the request of the Federal Government,

-- organising, developing and circulating information, studies and documentation about external markets to regional services responsible for foreign trade in accordance with Appendix 1,
+- organising, developing and disseminating information, studies and documentation about external markets to regional services responsible for foreign trade in accordance with Appendix 1,

-- tasks of common interest decided unanimously by the Board.
-In this respect the Board unanimously agreed in December 2014 that the BFTA would contribute to the logistical organisation and the economic aspects of two State Visits abroad a year by the Belgian Sovereigns as from 2015.
+- tasks of common interest decided unanimously by the Board of Directors.
+In December 2014, the Board therefore decided that the Belgian Foreign Trade Agency would, from 2015, contribute to the logistical organisation and the economic aspects of two State Visits abroad by the King and the Queen of Belgium per year.

 Two major pillars of the BFTA